 Function: The current prototype is designed to measure the tissue compliance of an esophageal stricture during balloon dilation.
-A syringe gun is used to inject distilled water in a balloon.
+A syringe gun is used to inject saline in a balloon.
 As the syringe is depressed, a sensor attached to the side of the gun and to the top of the syringe measures the change in volume.
 The potentiometer measures the change in volts as the arm of the sensor gets shorter.
-The pressure sensor is attached at a t joint at the end of the syringe.
-Water is then able to go into the pressure sensor and the balloon.
+The pressure sensor is attached at a T-joint at the end of the syringe.
+Saline is then able to go into the pressure sensor and the balloon.
 The two sensors are attached to a computer, which can store the data.
-Currently the data is stored in mV and needs to be inputted in a separate program after collection, such as Xcel to get output readings of mL or m3 for the volume and Atmosphere or Pascal for the pressure.
-The readings can be stored on any computer that is capable of readings inputs from the sensors and running the BioBench program.
+The data is collected, analyzed, and displayed in real time using the LabView software.
+The graph measures pressure versus volume which is tissue compliance.